 Constraints and health problems faced by women in post- harvest activities.

-Results:
+RESULTS

 Socio-economic characteristics of women involved in post–harvest activities.

 Santhi and Kalirajan (2019) revealed in their study on personal characteristics of farm women with reference to decision making behaviour and revealed that a little less than half (46.67%) of the women farmers belonged to middle age category and a little more than one third (37.50%) of them were studied up to high school.
 A majority (87.50%) of them belonged to nuclear family and a great majority of them (97.50%) had agriculture as primary occupation.
 Half of the respondents (50.00%) had 13-24 years of farming experience.
 Majority (80.00%) of them had low extension contact and a little more than half (55.83%) of the farm women had a strongly favorable attitude towards farming.
 Chamandeep (2017) conducted a study on perception and adoption of improved post-harvest technologies of maize by farm women.
 The findings found that, little more than two third (40.00%) of farm women belonged to the age category of 46-60 years.
 Cent per cent of them were married and (40.00%) belonged to backward cast.
 Cent per cent of farm women belonged to joint family and their main occupation was farming.
 Half of them (50.00%) had dairy as subsidiary occupation.
 A majority of them (83.33%) were illiterates.
 Great majority (93.33%) of them had less organizational participation and equal number (33.33%) of respondent belonged to the marginal, small and large farmer groups respectively.
 The findings have showed that more than of the women farmers (56.67%) belonged to low socio-economic status and (23.89%) of farm women belonged to medium socio-economic status and very few (19.44%) of them had high socio-economic status.